laravel-streams/streams-core/docs/en/glossary.md

 An addon is a composer-like package of code that adds functionality to your project.
 Pyro supports `extension`, `field_type`, `module`, `plugin`, and `theme` addon types.

+#### Asset

+An asset is a `js`, `css`, or otherwise theme asset that is managed with the `\Anomaly\Streams\Platform\Asset\Asset` service.
+The asset service supports a wide variety of features for manipulating and presenting all kinds of assets.

 <hr>

 <a name="C"></a>
 ## C

+#### Collection

+Collections in Pyro work just like collections in Laravel, with some added functionality.
+Collections typically live within addons directly next to the model they are used with but can be used just the same as in Laravel.

 #### Command